Skip to Content

 Jazmin Lee, PharmD, BCPS, is an inpatient clinical pharmacist.
 She went to high school in a small Nebraska town and completed the Rural Health Opportunities Program at Wayne State College in 2016.
 She received her doctorate in pharmacy from the University of Nebraska Medical Center in 2019 (Go Big Red).
 Her first experience in the Veterans Affairs Healthcare System was at the Omaha VAMC as a pharmacy intern for three years.
 Upon graduation, she completed her PGY-1 residency training at ICVAHCS and became a clinical pharmacist in 2020.
 As an inpatient clinical pharmacist, she serves and enjoys working in a variety of areas including internal medicine, sterile IV preparation, and central pharmacy.
 Her clinical interests include infectious diseases, transplant, and internal medicine.
 She currently serves on the Dialysis Quality Assessment & Performance Improvement (QAPI) Committee.

-Jon Linder, PharmD, BCACP, is the Clinical Pharmacy Practitioner for the Patient Aligned Care Team (PACT) and Home-Based Primary Care team for the Ottumwa VA Clinic.
+Jon Linder, PharmD, BCACP, is the Clinical Pharmacist Practitioner for the Home-Based Primary Care teams at the Ottumwa and Quincy VA Clinics.
 Jon graduated from the University of Iowa College of Pharmacy in 2016 after studying journalism and medical sciences throughout undergraduate studies (also at the University of Iowa).
-He worked as a student research assistant at University of Iowa Hospitals & Clinics in the Department of Psychiatry before pursuing a career in pharmacy (focusing primarily in bipolar disorder and heart rate variability).
+He worked as a student research assistant at the University of Iowa Hospitals & Clinics in the Department of Psychiatry before pursuing a career in pharmacy (focusing primarily in bipolar disorder and heart rate variability).
 Jon graduated from the PGY-1 Pharmacy Practice Residency at the Iowa City VA Health Care System in June 2017 before transitioning to a VA staff position with the Ambulatory Care Specialist group for two years.
-His areas of interest include diabetes, virology, cardiology, and primary care; and he is passionate about improving veterans’ care through building trust and goal-setting.
+His areas of interest include diabetes, virology, cardiology, geriatrics, and primary care; and he is passionate about improving veterans’ care through building trust and goal setting.

 Brian C. Lund, PharmD, MS, has been a Core Investigator with ICVAHCS’ health services research division, the Center for Access & Delivery Research & Evaluation (CADRE), since 2009.
 He received a Doctor of Pharmacy in 1998 and a Master of Science in Epidemiology in 2002 from the University of Iowa.
 His training also encompassed a clinical residency in psychiatric pharmacy in 1999, a fellowship in clinical psychopharmacology in 2001, and a post-doctoral scholar position in pharmacoepidemiology and health outcomes research in 2002.
 Dr. Lund’s research focuses on pharmacoepidemiology and drug safety, with an emphasis on mental health and older adult populations.
 He currently serves on the Pharmacy Resident Project Advisory Board (PAB), which oversees resident research projects, and is actively involved as a team member in many of the individual residency projects, which includes providing assistance with design, conduct, analysis, and reporting.

-Meaghan Meyer, PharmD, BCPS, is a Clinical Pharmacy Provider within Neurology at the Iowa City VAHCS.
+Meaghan Meyer, PharmD, BCPS, is a Clinical Pharmacy Provider within Cardiology at the Iowa City VAHCS.
 Dr. Meyer received a Bachelor of Science from the University of Wisconsin Superior in 2000, then went on to conduct genetic research at the University of Minnesota Duluth until 2003.
 She graduated with her PharmD from the University of Iowa College of Pharmacy in 2007 and completed the PGY1 Pharmacy Practice Residency at the Iowa City VAHCS in 2008.
 She worked in clinical research focusing on physician/pharmacist collaboration at the University of Iowa College of Pharmacy and Iowa City VAHCS until 2010 when she returned to the Iowa City VA Pharmacy as part of the Medication Reconciliation Core.
 She transitioned into the Clinical Specialist group in 2015 while also serving as a PACT pharmacist for the Women’s Health Clinic and pharmacy consultant for the Gender Affirming Clinic.
-In 2023, she accepted a new role as a Clinical Pharmacy Provider within the Neurology service line, focusing on treatment of migraine headache.
+From 2023 to 2024, she served as a Clinical Pharmacy Provider [CPP] within the Neurology service line, focusing on treatment of migraine headache as part of the facility designation as a Headache Center of Excellence.
+In fall of 2024, she joined the Cardiology service line as a CPP to manage patients with heart failure.

 Macklin (Mack) O’Brien, PharmD, BCPS, graduated from the University of Iowa College of Pharmacy in 2012.
 After graduation he moved to the Pacific Northwest where he completed a PGY1 residency at PeaceHealth Southwest Washington Medical Center in Vancouver.
 After residency he practiced on the inpatient surgery floors at Oregon Health and Science University in Portland.
 Mack’s surgery practice included care for patients on the bariatric, emergency, general, neuro and trauma surgery floors.
 He was part of a pilot transitions of care program for surgery patients discharging from the hospital.
 OHSU was the hub of bariatric surgery in Oregon and Mack was integral to the optimization of pharmaceutical care for bariatric surgery patients throughout their hospital stay and at time of discharge.
 While at OHSU Mack was a clinical adjunct professor with Oregon State University and precepted pharmacy students on rotation.
 Mack became a Board Certified Pharmacotherapy Specialist in 2015.
 Mack moved back to his Iowa roots in 2017 when he accepted a position working in primary care as a Clinical Pharmacy Practitioner at the Iowa City VA Healthcare Center.
 He provided disease state management remotely for the Sterling, Illinois and Burlington, Iowa Community Based Outpatient Clinic (CBOC).
 In February 2023 Mack accepted a new role for the ICVAHC as the Medication Safety Program Manager.
 This role focuses on the zero-harm goal founded on principles of High Reliability Organizations.
 Mack’s focus is nurturing a Just Culture and improving medication systems to minimize harm.
 Pharmacy residents engage in a longitudinal medication safety experience with Mack where aspects of safe medication use systems are covered.
 Mack is proud to be reconnected with his alma mater as an adjunct professor for the University of Iowa College of Pharmacy.
 He also enjoys mentoring pharmacy students through the College of Pharmacy’s 1885 Society mentorship program.
 Mack’s mission in pharmacy is veteran-centric safe pharmaceutical care.